 If acetaminophen isn’t doing enough to relieve your older adult’s chronic pain, speak with the doctor to find out about alternatives.

-Make sure to understand the risks vs. benefits of different medications and also explore non-drug options like physical therapy, cognitive behavioral therapy, and other treatments.
+Ensure you understand the risks and benefits of different medications, and also explore non-drug options, such as physical therapy, cognitive behavioral therapy, and other treatments.

 Recommended for you: